-- The Board of Examiners explicitly appoints examiners for each course before the start of each academic year.
+- 1. The Board of Examiners explicitly appoints examiners for each course before the start of each academic year.
 These appointments are listed in a table.
 The appointed examiners are mandated to administer examinations and determine grades (as is their legal duty). - 2.
 The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
 This kind of appointment will be for a maximum period of two years, with the option to extend this period each time by a maximum of a further two years. - 3.
-The Board of Examiners may appoint ad hoc committees.
+The Board of Examiners may appoint ad hoc committees, including an assessment committee as referred to in sub 2.

-&lt;sup>1The sub-committee of the Board of Examiners for Sustainable Energy Technology (SET) deviates from what is described here.
+1The sub-committee of the Board of Examiners for Sustainable Energy Technology (SET) deviates from what is described here.
 The sub-committee for SET mandates as examiners those members of the faculty (tenured or appointed on a tenure track position), employed by the university responsible for the degree programme, and teaching a part of the degree programme.

-As stated in the Higher Education and Research Act, article 7.12c.
+2 As stated in the Higher Education and Research Act, article 7.12c.